Skip to main content

 ChIP samples should be purified with a spin column such as those available in the Zymo Research ChIP DNA Clean and Concentrator Kit (cat# D5205) or the Qiagen QIAquick PCR Purification Kit (cat# 28104).

-The use of organic extraction reagents such as Trizol or phenol/chloroform as a stand-alone protocol for ChIP DNA purification is strongly discouraged.
-The quality of DNA purified by these protocols tend to be lower due to organic carry-over and the co-precipitation of biomolecules which are inhibitory to downstream enzymatic steps in the library preparation process.
-Ultra-low input ChIP DNA samples can be particularly compromised by these impurities.
+The use of organic extraction reagents such as Trizol or phenol/chloroform as a stand-alone product for DNA purification is strongly discouraged.
+The quality of DNA purified with these reagents tend to be lower due to organic carry-over and the co-precipitation of biomolecules which may be inhibitory to downstream enzymatic steps in the library preparation process.

-How should I store dilute genomic DNA samples?
+9. How should I store dilute ChIP DNA samples?

-The concentration of ChIP DNA samples can be accurately measured using a Qubit dsDNA High Sensitivity Assay (Fisher cat#Q32851).
+The concentration of ChIP DNA samples can be accurately measured using a Qubit dsDNA High Sensitivity Assay (Fisher cat#Q32851) which can detect a quantity of DNA as low as 0.1 ng.

-The HTG Shared Resource provides a Qubit 2.0 instrument in the entryway to the laboratory that can be used by university researchers.
-Reagents required to use this instrument for the measurement of ChIP DNA concentration include the Qubit dsDNA HS Assay Kit (Fisher cat# 32851) in addition to Qubit Assay Tubes (Fisher cat#Q32856).
+The High Throughput Genomics Shared Resource provides a Qubit 2.0 instrument in the entryway to the laboratory that can be used by university researchers.
+Reagents required to use this instrument for the measurement of DNA concentration includes the Qubit dsDNA HS Assay Kit (Fisher cat# 32851) in addition to Qubit Assay Tubes (Fisher cat#Q32856).
+These reagents can be purchased from Fisher Scientific/Thermo Fisher Scientific

 Researchers at the University of Utah have used H3K4me3 (Active Motif cat# 39159) and RNA polymerase II (Active Motif cat#61085) as positive control antibodies for ChIP-Seq.